timfpark/topological/README.md

-# topological
+# The Topological Framework

-Topological is a framework for building stream processing topologies, inspired by decades old dataflow processing patterns and more modern platforms like Apache Storm.
-These platforms were built in a world where they had to also had to stand up a distributed cluster in addition to the data processing topology.
+Topological is a framework for building stream processing topologies, inspired by decades old dataflow processing patterns and more modern platforms like Apache Storm, that were designed to be as much about the distributed cluster they had to stand up as they were about the streaming development model that they enabled.

 In contrast, Topological is built from the ground up to be cloud native, leveraging Kubernetes to deploy, scale, and isolate processing.
-Its simplicity and low overhead makes it equally applicable for small task queue processing as well as large scale data pipelines with dozens of stages.
+Its simplicity and low overhead makes it as equally applicable to small task queue processing as large scale data pipelines with dozens of stages.

-Likewise, Topological strives for developer simplicity as well.
+Topological also strives for developer simplicity as well.
 For the most part, Developers only concern themselves with writing message processing logic.
 The framework handles the rest including connections to common pieces of infrastructure like message brokers and queues that are typically used to interconnnect stages of a data pipeline.

 Finally, Topological aims to make deploying and operating data pipelines easy as well.
 Topological's tooling automatically generates the Helm deployment templates to deploy and scale your topology into a Kubernetes cluster from a logical description of the topology.
 Topological also provides Prometheus counters and metrics endpoints out of the box, making it easy to monitor the operation of the pipeline in production.